Jane2019/Exploration/Decision trees/README.md

   - Grid search to tune hyperparameters
   - Graphviz to visualize tree structure

-# Paper review
+# Random forests VS. Decision trees

-Differences between random forests and decision trees:
+Thanks to the great paper, here are something I learnt.

 **Decision tree is a single classifier consisting of one tree only while random forests ensemble several decision trees using randomly picked features for one same classification task.**